giorgiodema/tfdwt/Readme.md

 Compute The Discrete Wavelet Transform for univariate signals, (for signals with multiple features see MultivariateDWT)
 ### Constructor Parameters:
-- wavelet: wavelet function to use (up to now only db4 is supported)
+- wavelet: wavelet function to use (check 'get_wavelet_families' to see which wavelet functions are supported)
 ### Call Parameters:
 - input: the input signal, with shape (BS,SEQ_LEN), if the signal has multiple features then use MultivariateDWT